neurodebian/neurodebian/sphinx/faq.rst

 Why is NeuroDebian not a Pure Blend?
 ------------------------------------

-  Because the is not need for it to become one.
-NeuroDebian's goal is to provide software for neuroscientists using the Debian operating system, and therefore the ultimate goal is to get all relevant software **into Debian**.
+  Because there is not need for it to become one, as the existing Debian Pure Blends already offer the desired functionality *within* Debian.
+Similar to Pure Blends, NeuroDebian's goal is to provide software for neuroscientists using the Debian operating system, and therefore the ultimate goal is to get all relevant software **into Debian**.

   However, various reasons exist that prevent a particular software from entering Debian.
-Some are temporary, i.e. a package is already useable, but some technical bits do not meet Debian's standard yet, or a licensing issue needs to be resolved first.
+Some are temporary, i.e. a package is already useable, but some technical bits do not meet Debian's standard yet or a licensing issue needs to be resolved first.
 For some software the licensing is so restrictive that it cannot be distributed by Debian, and hence cannot even go into its *non-free* branch.
 Unfortunately, sometimes these issues cannot be solved to